Zoe Bingley-Pullin: Forming healthy habits for a better life & a better world

 d.
 I won’t keep sweets in my desk at work anymore as I can’t stop at one.

 e.
-Instead of visiting the vending machine in the afternoons, I’m going to eat my own healthy snacks and take 5 minutes to walk around the block to get some fresh air.
+Instead of visiting the vending machine each afternoon, I’m going to eat my own healthy snacks and take a 5 minute walk.

 f.
 For my evening meal, I’ll fill half my plate with vegetables from now on.

 g.
-I’ll buy dark chocolate instead of milk chocolate as I know I can limit myself to just a couple of pieces at a time, after dinner (and maybe not every day of the week).
+I’ll buy dark chocolate instead of milk chocolate as I can limit myself to just a couple of pieces after dinner (and maybe not every day of the week).

 a.
 Before eating, I’m going to check in with myself about whether I actually feel hungry.